anthill/6element/user_research/personas/2ndLife/DARWIN.md

  * It is more agreeable than Donnons.org
  * He can give broken stuffs but that can be reused instead of throwing it out
  * Emmaüs is sometimes too much expensive and is not reachable for pepole without car

+##Scenario

+### Bike enhancement

+Serge got an old bike and want to enhance it.
+He wants to turn it in "fixie", so he bought a special cog and a new chain.
+He wants to see if he can find the rest of the material on 2ndLife.
+He needs yet a saddle, a dynamo, a foot pedal and an handlebar.
+It would be easier if he can have it from the same person.
+He has a car so he can pick it up.
+He first check if there are not some available right now and will place an ad if he can't find something.
+We are currently in May and he would like to finish it before middle June so if he doesn't find his stuff before two weeks, he will buy these parts.
+He posts a common ad for the rest of things he's looking for and then search people who are already giving it